This new apartment building in Amsterdam is new housing for wildlife, not just humans

 Amsterdam is in the midst of a housing shortage, and a new building will help, adding 82 apartments to the city’s inventory.
 But it will also help a different, nonhuman housing shortage, providing much-needed habitat for several other species, from nests in the façade for birds and bats to landscaping that supports hedgehogs and fish.

-“We’re aiming for a few species of animals that now are disappearing from the city, like sparrows or bats or some types of butterflies, and tried to recreate their perfect habitat within this building,” says Jos-Willem van Oorschot, principal architect at VenhoevenCS architecture+urbanism, which partnered with DS Landschapsarchitecten on the design.
+“We’re aiming for a few species of animals that now are disappearing from the city, like sparrows or bats or some types of butterflies, and tried to recreate their perfect habitat within this building,” says Jos-Willem van Oorschot, architect partner and director at VenhoevenCS architecture+urbanism, which partnered with DS Landschapsarchitecten on the design.

 The site, on an island in a river near the city center, formerly housed a wastewater treatment plant, but is being transformed into a sustainable, car-free neighborhood.
 The new building, called Proto-Zoöp Zeeburg, uses a unique “zoöp” model that requires decision-making boards to include a voice representing nonhuman interests.
 (The name, short for zoöperation, is a combination of coop and zoe, the Greek word for life.)
 As the architects worked on the design, a “speaker for life” advocated for nature as each decision was made.